KarthikSappidi/DevSecOps-Nc/README.md

-# DevSecOps-Nc
- DevSecOps Project: Netflix Clone on AWS with CICD, Security, Monitoring, and GitOps
+# DevSecOps Project: Netflix Clone on AWS with CICD, Security, Monitoring, and GitOps